kapil90k/ScalaPractice/README.md

         * git add "your file"
         * git commit -m "commit message"
         * git push origin master

+If you get this error:   fatal: refusing to merge unrelated histories Then use this command:
+    git pull origin master --allow-unrelated-histories

 If by any chance you loose your passphrase, then below are easy way to regenerate it(tested):
 1)  ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 2)  Paste the content of id_rsa.pub file in your github account.
 Goto settings -> SSH and GPG Keys -> New SSH key